BlackGoku36/armory-tutorials/docs/Basics/Trait.md

 # Traits

-In this tutorial, we will learn about what is Traits, what are different types, how to create them and how to print `Hello World` from different traits.
+In this tutorial, we will learn about what is Traits, what are different types, how to create them and rotate different cube from different traits.

+Goal:
+<iframe width="640" height="480" src="https://blackgoku36.github.io/armory-tutorials/docassets/trait_final.mp4" frameborder="0" allowfullscreen></iframe>

 ---

-`Trait` is conecpt in `Iron` means a piece of logic attached to object or scene, just like traits of humans that is it characteristic.
+`Trait` is conecpt in `Iron` means a piece of logic attached to object or scene, just like traits of humans.

 There are 4 different types of `traits`:
 1. **Haxe Trait**: [Haxe](https://haxe.org/) scripting trait that can be used to write game logic in.